-For more than 15 years years Adrienna worked in the food industry, managing a food import company in South Korea and later built the world’s largest free database of Asian food regulations while living in Thailand.
+For more than 15 years years Adrienna worked in the food industry, setting up a food import company in South Korea and later built the world’s largest free database of Asian food regulations while living in Thailand.

 She become interested in the design, efficiencies and convenience of recycling collection systems, within the Asian context, when she moved to Thailand after living in South Korea.
-What started as a serious hobby morphed into a full-time role after she was introduced to the Circular Economy and its values and principles.
+What started as a serious hobby morphed into a full-time role after she was introduced to the circular economy later founding Circular Economy Asia in 2016.

 Whether you become a regular visitor or are just passing through, remember we are all in this together.
 How you choose to participate is up to you.

 Circular Economy Asia is registered under the name ‘Circular Asia Association’ with the Malaysian Registry of Societies: PPM 015-04-04062020